Commercial Property Disputes Solicitors

 Where there is a breach, subject to the terms of the individual lease, there are two main ways to regain vacant possession of a commercial property:

-- Peaceable re-entry – This involves you re-entering the property and excluding the tenant from it e.g. by changing the locks.
-This is usually the fastest, least expensive way to regain vacant possession, however it can be problematic if the tenant is physically present in the property.
+- Peaceable re-entry: this involves you re-entering the property and excluding the tenant from it e.g. by changing the locks.
+This is usually the fastest, least expensive way to regain vacant possession, however, it can be problematic if the tenant is physically present in the property.
 This option is also not allowed where the tenant is living in any part of the property.
 A notice may need to be served first, therefore advice should always be sought before taking action.
-We are able to assist you with this.
+We can assist you with this.

 Any service charges the tenant is liable to pay to the leaseholder should be clearly stated in the lease, this includes regular service charges e.g. for general maintenance of the property, as well as where one-off charges may be levied e.g. for necessary repairs.